Yadino/vidextract/README.md

   - **OpenAI Whisper:** Transcribes spoken English language from the audio track into text.
   - **YAMNET:** Detects various sound events and effects present in the audio.

-The video analyzer processes the video, combines the insights from these models, and generates structured information about key moments, including timestamps and descriptions.
-This information is then passed to the API for storage.
+The video analyzer processes the video, combines the insights from these models, and generates structured information about key moments using the OpenAI API.
+This information is then stored in a PostgreSQL database.

 ### 2. API (`api` directory)